 While most ovarian cysts are categorized as functional cysts, others are considered pathological.
-Pathological cysts are caused by abnormal cell growth as opposed to natural menstrual cycles.
-Pathological cysts are less common than functional cysts, and most are still often benign.
+Pathological cysts are caused by abnormal cell growth as opposed to a natural menstrual cycle.
+A Pathological cyst is less common than a functional ovarian cyst, and most is still often a benign cyst.
 However, a small fraction of pathological cysts can become cancerous and require treatment.

 Ovarian cysts and ovarian cancer are easy to mix up when going off of just symptoms alone.
 If you experience any of the above ovarian cancer symptoms, reach out to Immunity Therapy Center for more information!